Coming for an operation

 There are 3 main components to the organisation:

 Hospital fee and admin

-The fixed price fee is inclusive of pre-assessment including tests, hospital operation costs, ward stay, including food and drugs etc… usually for a one or two-night stay depending if your surgery is simple or complex.
-One person can stay in your room with you if you wish on a fold down bed at no extra cost, except if they order any food and drink which is charged separately.
+The package price fee is inclusive of pre-assessment including tests, hospital operation costs, ward stay, including food and drugs etc… usually for a one or two-night stay depending if your surgery is simple or complex.

 Also included are the drugs to take home up to a value of £100 and the assessment of the specimens we send to the lab from the operation.
-Additional nights are £725 per night.
-You should plan to stay around 3-7 days in the UK after surgery if you can and we will advise you roughly before and again after surgery what this should be.
+Additional nights are £1352 per night.
+You should plan to stay in the UK around 3-5 days for straightforward surgery or 5-7 days for complex surgery if you can and we can advise you roughly before and again after surgery what this should be.
 This is due to the possibility of delayed major complications that can occur in the first couple of weeks after surgery.

 If you did get a major complication then this would be costed separately and could again be very expensive in private care, running into thousands of pounds, but the risk is low.
 You do need to be aware of and accept this though.

 This will be sent to you by email invoice about a week before surgery for you to settle by bank transfer before admission.

 The anaesthetic office of Dr Dhond (GAS UK) will invoice you before surgery and you settle this invoice with them directly before admission.